 - 8 – 10 Days in Bali – If you’re lucky enough to spend more than a week in Bali, add the Nusa Islands, Uluwatu, and a sunrise Mount Batur hike or Eastern Bali overnight.

-- 2 weeks in Bali – Northern Bali has beautiful waterfalls, Pura Ulun Danu Temple and Bali Twin Lakes.
-The Gili Islands are another popular place to add for a 14 day itinerary though not officially Bali.
+- 2 weeks in Bali itinerary – Northern Bali has beautiful waterfalls, Pura Ulun Danu Temple and Bali Twin Lakes.
+The Gili Islands (Gili Air & Gili Trawangan) are another popular place to add for a 14 day itinerary, though not officially Bali.

 - Transportation – The main transportation in Bali is a scooter.
-Cost is 60,000-100,000 IDR ($4-7 USD) per day.
-Taxis are very affordable but mostly for trips that include your luggage.
+The cost to rent one is 60,000-100,000 IDR ($4-7 USD) per day.
+Taxis are very affordable but used mostly for trips that include your luggage.
 The 45 minute ride from the Airport to Uluwatu is less than $20 USD.

-- Airport Tip – We paid 20 USD per person to skip the 2-3 hour customs line and got out of the airport in 10 minutes.
+- Airport Customs – We paid 20 USD per person to skip the 2-3 hour customs line and got out of the airport in 10 minutes.
 You can change currency at the airport.